michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0065.md

 - n: a feeling of intense dislike
 - n: the object of a feeling of intense aversion; something to be avoided
 ### Family
-antipathy: antipathetic, antipathetical, antipathies+;antipathetic: antipathetically
+- antipathy: antipathetic, antipathetical, antipathies+
+- antipathetic: antipathetically
 ### Examples
 - This looks like little more than a cynical ploy to stoke public antipathy to federal regulation.
 - For all his antipathy toward Trump, Rossen said he wouldn’t mind if the country’s new leader is in New York as often as possible.